You've signed in with a UCLA undergraduate student account.

 Upload into the online admissions application the following documents:

-Other required documents, such as transcripts, c.v., letter(s) of recommendation, will be pulled from your admissions application by your department before it submits its nomination to the Graduate Division.
+Other required documents, such as transcripts, c.v., letter(s) of recommendation, will be pulled from your admissions application by your department before it submits its nomination to the Division of Graduate Education.

 Several awards of up to $15,000 each, from which fees are paid, for graduate students with baccalaureates from UCLA.
 Applicants must provide evidence that they are enrolled in a course of study that prepares them for leadership in national, state or local governmental administration.